 KEF has a small office staffed by four hard-working employees and a Board of Directors that is supportive beyond all means.
 Each of KEF’s staff members has a unique role in achieving our mission of helping our people achieve their potential through education.

 Interested In Serving on the KEF Board?

 If you are interested in serving on the KEF Board of Directors, we would be delighted to hear from you.
 Feel free to call or e-mail us at firstname.lastname@example.org if you have any questions concerning time commitment, programs, or committees.

 As Executive Director of KEF, Jesse is keen to expand educational opportunities for our students – both now and for generations to come.
 His background includes time spent in project management and real estate development, as well as a stint in advertising for a number of Alaskan clients.
 Having grown up in Anchorage, Jesse enjoys traveling to his wife’s family home in Port Lions to hunt, fish, and walk in the woods.

 As Scholarships and Office Manager of KEF, Yolanda strives to assist students with their educational goals and keeping the offices of KEF running smoothly.
 Her background includes government and medical related fields.
-She is also a current student who understands the triumphs and challenges of pursuing higher education.
+Yolanda is a Koniag Inc. descendant and a current student who understands the triumphs and challenges of pursuing higher education.
 Yolanda enjoys time with her six children, photography, hiking, volunteering and the beaches in Hawaii.